Olla mole soup recipe

 Ingredients

-• 1 kg piece of meat (bone-in) (shoulder or rib)
+• 1 kg piece of meat (with bone) (shoulder or rib)

 • salt (to taste)